isaaccf/eduhostalaria/server/README.md

 ```

 # Enviroments
 Can set NODE_ENV to execute production or develpment.
-If NODE_ENV is production then execute with production settings othercase execute with deveploment settings.
+If NODE_ENV is 'production' then execute with production settings othercase execute with deveploment settings.

 By default using npm run start execute dev mode, if run npm run start:prod execute prod mode.